johnsonjh/com-cpm/README.md

 Of particular interest is that while for the *680x0* platforms I could beat the C code by a substantial margin, for the *PPC* it wasn\'t worth the effort!
 Modern C compilers seem to mate to modern RISC processors very well, imagine that.

 What\'s more, except for the large lookup table, the C version of the CPU is several kilobytes *smaller*!
 (This can be blamed on the assembly version\'s in-line next macro, which doesn\'t seem to make any speed difference when replaced with a branch to a central next routine, which does make the assembly version smaller.)

 Most instructive, though the results were not exactly what I had expected.
 (Which means this was a worthy exercise.)

 Also note that the C-only version of the `comtest` runs *faster* than the one that includes assembly language, yet the simple assembler version runs faster than the simple C version, though not by a huge margin.
 This tells me that the processor\'s cache isn\'t big enough, and that `comtest` is starting to thrash the cache a bit more than `ccomtest` did, as it is larger.
 Interesting.

 (The `comtest` programs are for pitting the C and assembler versions of a synthetic CPU against each other.
-Differences halt the simulation. *Both* CPU models have gained by this procedure.
+Differences halt the simulation.
+*Both* CPU models have gained by this procedure.
 The C-only test version is for debugging the test harness itself, as it compares two identical CPU models, which can be tweaked to induce errors to ensure that they are caught by the harness.)

-Two additional makefiles have been added, `make.ppc` and `make.mips`, the desired file should be linked to `Makefile`, as appropriate.
+Two additional `Makefiles` have been added: `make.ppc` and `make.mips`.
+The desired file should be linked to `Makefile`, as appropriate.

 ## Update (2006)